thoth-tech/handbook/docs/company/getting-started.md

 ## What are our products?

-Thoth Tech currently maintains and develops three external products.
-[OnTrack](docs/product/ontrack/ontrack.md), [SplashKit](docs//../../products/splashkit/splashkit.md) and [DreamBig](docs/product/dreambig/dreambig.md).
+Thoth Tech currently maintains and develops three external products: [OnTrack](docs/product/ontrack/ontrack.md), [SplashKit](docs//../../products/splashkit/splashkit.md) and [DreamBig](docs/product/dreambig/dreambig.md).
 Thoth Tech also has one internal product that is being worked on currently, called Internal Systems.

 ## Projects